jbenjoy2/CC-hr-application/README.md

 Mobile
 ![Landing Page Mobile](static/employees_list_mobile.png)

-At the bottom of the landing page, as well as in the navigation bar, there are links to login or signup, in order to gain access to all of Colab's features.

-#### <ins>Create User</ins>

 Clicking the "Add Employee" button will navigate to the `/employees/create` route, which displays a fully empty form for creating a new employee.
 The available fields are for name, salary, and deductions.
 The deductions fields are unique.
 A dropdown is present for selecting what type of deduction a user wants to create for the employee.
 Clicking "add deduction" will create a new deduction input group, which will show the type as well as the amount.
+Only un-used deduction types for that specific employee will show in the dropdown, and if all are in use, the dropdown is hidden.

 Mobile Creation with Dropdown
 ![Mobile Creation with Dropdown](static/mobile_creation_dropdown.png)